SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 1. Producer Error Channels
 1. Publisher Confirmation

-<aside class="positive">If you're using the Solace Binder, definitely take a read through the Solace Binders docs for [Failed Producer Error Handling.](https://github.com/SolaceProducts/solace-spring-cloud/tree/master/solace-spring-cloud-starters/solace-spring-cloud-stream-starter#failed-producer-message-error-handling)</aside>
+<aside class="positive">If you're using the Solace Binder, definitely take a read through the Solace Binders docs for <a href=https://github.com/SolaceProducts/solace-spring-cloud/tree/master/solace-spring-cloud-starters/solace-spring-cloud-stream-starter#failed-producer-message-error-handling> Failed Producer Error Handling </a>.</aside>

 ### Producer Error Channels
 Producer Error Channels allow you to remain asynchronous and have a callback triggered when a send/publishing failure occurs.
 This can be enabled by setting the `errorChannelEnabled` producer property to true.
 Note that this functionality is disabled by default.